funny-bytes/hapi-field-auth/README.md

 ## Purpose

-This plug-in adds field-level authorization to Hapi routes.
+This plugin provides field-level authorization (not authentication) for Hapi routes -- particularly useful for *PATCH* routes.

-It makes sense particularly for *PATCH* routes if the request payload contains fields that have special constraints in respect to `scope` or `role` of the authenticated user.
+The request payload can have fields with special constraints in respect to `scope` or `role` of the authenticated user.

-A prerequisite for this plug-in is authentication -- use any authentication plug-in, e.g., `hapi-auth-basic`.
+A prerequisite is authentication -- use any authentication plugin, e.g., `hapi-auth-basic`.
-Authentication typically adds `request.route.auth.credentials` with properties `scope` or `role` to the route object.
+It is expected that the authentication sets `request.route.auth.credentials.scope` and/or `request.route.auth.credentials.role` to the request object.

 ## Usage

 Register the plugin with Hapi server like this:
 ```js
 const Hapi = require('hapi');
 const hapiAuthBasic = require('hapi-auth-basic');